 - Specify whether the question must be answered in order to complete the questionnaire by selecting Yes or No for Response is required.

 - Format other settings according to the question type.
-For more information see Questionnaire Module question types on Moodle.org.
+For more information see Editing Questionnaire questions on Moodle.org.

 - Click Save changes to finish adding a new question.

 Note: If you are editing an existing question, you can optionally click Save as New Question to create a new question instead of replacing the existing question.
 You can use this option to create a series of questions that are similar to each other.

 - To preview your questions, click the Preview tab.

 - On your course page, click the link to the questionnaire.
 The Questionnaire activity will open.